By Wade Frazier

 Nobody has to do anything.

 Several times I have seen American judges make rulings that made a lawyer's jaw drop open, with the lawyer saying in dismay, "They can't do that!"
 Dennis has seen it more times than he cares to remember.
 When the people who run this nation use the legal system to wipe somebody out, the law is not worth the paper it is printed on.
 The police commit felonies while fabricating charges that the prosecution fraudulently pursues, and the judge rubber stamps it all and makes sure that anything but justice is served as they kangaroo their hapless victim into a long prison stint, and perhaps also arranging for the inmate's murder in prison.
 All those officials had their palms well greased to participate in the snuff job, with promotions, money under the table, and other benefits.
-If I had not lived through it, I may not have believed it.
+If I had not lived through it, I might not have believed it.
 It works that way in both the medical and energy rackets.
 Dennis has called it the "just us" system.
-More than once I have seen lawyers who challenged our legal system become quickly disbarred on fabricated charges or threatened with it to keep them in line.
+More than once have I seen lawyers who challenged our legal system become quickly disbarred on fabricated charges or threatened with it to keep them in line.

 Housing and Construction

-As civilizations rose and fell, with copper, bronze and iron ages increasing humanity’s ability to manipulate the environment, agriculture became more sophisticated.
+As civilizations rose and fell, with copper, bronze, and iron ages increasing humanity’s ability to manipulate the environment, agriculture became more sophisticated.
 Because North America probably had the world’s healthiest soils in 1491, as the natives lived lightly on the land, the invading Europeans inflicted environmental devastation that had no precedent, but the land had enough biological wealth to survive the onslaught…so far (although events such as the Dust Bowl happened).
-The rise of capitalism combined with the rise of the United States led to agricultural empires.
+The rise of capitalism combined with the rise of the USA led to agricultural empires.
 There were no robber baron farmers during the Gilded Age, not of the stature of Rockefeller and other industrialists, although there were ranching empires.

-Monsanto and other companies are creating genetically engineered seeds that create sterile crops, forcing farmers to buy more seeds the next year.
+Monsanto and other companies have created genetically engineered seeds that create sterile crops, which force farmers to buy more seeds the next year.
 They are also making seeds dependent on artificial fertilizers and pesticides.
 It is even scarier than that.
-Monsanto came out with Bovine Growth Hormone (BGH), which sucks even more milk and life out of those factory cows.
+Monsanto came out with Bovine Growth Hormone ("BGH"), which sucks even more milk and life out of those factory cows.
 To millions of Americans, such practices are not only scary, but evil.
 With the introduction of BGH, organic dairy farmers began advertising that there was no BGH in their milk.
 Because agribusiness companies largely own the USDA, in a classic instance of regulator capture, nobody could count on the USDA to find that BGH was harmful.
 In an Orwellian summersault, Monsanto sued the organic dairies, trying to make it illegal for them to state their milk did not have BGH in it.
 It is similar to the agribusiness attempts to define “organic” to allow genetic engineering, irradiation and sewer sludge, then outlaw any higher standard.
 Fortunately, the American legal system is not yet that far gone, and Monsanto did not get its way in court.

 Far more frightening than Monsanto’s BGH antics is what is happening in the realm of genetic engineering.
 As industries vent their pollutants into the environment, with industrial assets such as Elizabeth Whelan providing helpful disinformation, at least PCBs will one day break down into harmless compounds.
-With genetically engineered (GE) organisms, however, it may not be possible to stick that genie back into the bottle.
+With genetically engineered ("GE") organisms, however, it may not be possible to stick that genie back into the bottle.
 There are already cases where GE organisms are inadvertently killing butterflies and other insects.
-Europe has risen up against the “Frankenfoods” America is producing, and accordingly, American agribusiness, through neocolonial institutions such as the WTO, are inflicting punishment onto Europe for daring oppose the introduction of GE products.
+Europe has risen up against the “Frankenfoods” America is producing, and accordingly, American agribusiness, through neocolonial institutions such as the WTO, inflicted punishment onto Europe for daring oppose the introduction of GE products.
 An internal memo leaked from an agribusiness company that presented their strategy.
 The plan was to flood the world with GE organisms, and as the contamination becomes universal, anti-GE advocates will throw up their hands and surrender.
 A leaked Monsanto memo showed its global strategy for rigging GE regulation throughout the world.
 While most Americans sleep through the process, there is a fierce battle happening across the world, as nations resist the introduction of GE foods.

 The transportation industry is closely related to the energy racket, with car companies working closely with oil companies to wipe out energy conservation in transportation.
-The transportation racket is about the first one I became aware of, when my mentor invented the world's best engine, and was told to make his funeral plans if he was serious about developing it.
+The transportation racket is about the first one that I became aware of, when my mentor invented the world's best engine and was told to make his funeral plans if he was serious about developing it.
 Transportation in America is a virtual monopoly, with nearly every aspect of it controlled by oligopolies that operate in collusion with each other and the energy racket.
 America’s primary mode of transportation is the automobile, and there are essentially three automobile manufacturers in America.
-The story of the Preston Tucker snuff job, fifty years ago, is a standard case of how the automobile industry protects its turf.
+The story of the Preston Tucker snuff job is a standard case of how the automobile industry protects its turf.
 The man who told Dennis how his car company was wiped out is one of many stories like him.

 The airline industry now has only two vendors for planes: Boeing and Airbus.
-Virtually all United States air traffic is controlled by a handful of airlines, and they raise and lower prices in concert.
-I recently worked in the travel industry, and industry veterans openly admitted that major airlines colluded with each other, which was obvious as they regularly saw them raise and lower prices in unison.
+Virtually all American air traffic is controlled by a handful of airlines, and they raise and lower prices in concert.
+I worked in the travel industry, and industry veterans openly admitted that major airlines colluded with each other, which was obvious as they regularly saw them raise and lower prices in unison.
 The automobile and airplane industries are virtual monopolies, in classic, capitalistic fashion.
 Monopolies are always rackets.

-The bona fide conspiracy between General Motors, Rockefeller oil companies and Firestone Tire to dismantle mass transit systems in America, especially in Los Angeles, is well known, performed under the rubric of National City Lines during the 1930s.
+The bona fide conspiracy between General Motors, Rockefeller oil companies, and Firestone Tire to dismantle mass transit systems in America, especially in Los Angeles, is well known, performed under the rubric of National City Lines during the 1930s.
 There were many activities engaged in where oil and automobile interests had an interlock of interests, with the public paying dearly, such as putting lead into gasoline.

 I have heard first-hand tales about how General Motors stole innovations from inventors, and have encountered many other instances of theft, such as the mechanism for intermittent windshield wipers, power steering, etc., while suppressing other innovations, such as high efficiency carburetors.
 Automobile companies steal what they can, wipe out competitive upstarts with kangaroo court and other strategies, foist poisons onto the public and are the world’s most effective practitioners of “planned obsolescence,” where technology is designed to quickly become obsolete, in order to sell the next version of it, keeping the consumer running in a kind of squirrel wheel.
-The automobile industry epitomized U.S. capitalistic gangsterism.
+The automobile industry epitomized American capitalistic gangsterism.

-Today, nobody sells Nordel blade windshield wipers, except for extremely high-end wipers for RVs and such, costing more than one hundred dollars per pair.
+Today, nobody sells Nordel blade windshield wipers, except for extremely high-end wipers for RVs and super winter blades, costing more than one hundred dollars per pair.
 Why?
 Putting Nordel rubber in windshield wipers on cars in the factory would cost only a few cents more per car, and those blades would last for the car’s life.
 Instead, there is an entire industry devoted to replacing windshield wipers every year.
 The windshield wiper blade industry is a scam.
 That is only one minor component of cars, but that situation typifies the kinds of “planned obsolescence” and other activities that are outright racketeering.

 Waste management is a huge racket, and part of a diabolical design.
-One favorite racketeering strategy is to make a huge amount of money in creating a problem, and then make a huge amount of money in “solving” it.
+One favorite racketeering strategy is to make a huge amount of money in creating a problem, and then make a huge amount of money “solving” it.
 The “solution,” however, is never the best one, and the public is milked for generations to “solve” the problem.
 The nuclear energy industry is a classic example of that strategy.
-Free energy has probably been suppressed for nearly a century, going back to Tesla and even earlier.
+Free energy has been suppressed for more than a century, going back to Tesla and even earlier.
 The nuclear industry created immense environmental devastation and human harm in producing and refining the uranium used.
 Vast sums of money have been made in that business.
 The war racket also came to that trough, with the insane (or diabolically sane) buildup of nuclear weapon stockpiles.
 Cleaning the mess up is another huge racket.
-I spoke at Department of Energy (DOE) hearings regarding the nuclear waste problem.
+I spoke at Department of Energy ("DOE") hearings regarding the nuclear waste problem.
 The nuclear waste problem is one of the more dangerous that faces humanity at this time, and the management of it has turned into a racket, with viable solutions ignored, as even admitted to us by the DOE.

-With more mundane waste, such as municipal garbage and landfills, it is well known that organized crime virtually runs the industry in America, especially in Chicago, New York and other eastern American cities.
+With more mundane waste, such as municipal garbage and landfills, it is well known that organized crime virtually runs the industry in America, especially in Chicago, New York, and other eastern American cities.
 During my days with Dennis, I watched ingenious answers to municipal and industrial waste problems be squashed by those who run the waste management racket.